 Stellar Converter for EDB

-Stellar Converter for EDB provides options to either Auto-Map or Manually Map the source mailbox from the scanned EDB file to the destination mailbox on Exchange Server.
+Stellar Converter for EDB provides options to either Auto-Map or Manually Map the source mailbox from the scanned EDB file to the destination mailbox on Office 365 server.

 If you are not satisfied with the results of auto-mapping, you can Manually Map the mailboxes as well.
 Manual mapping allows you to either change the destination of the mailbox that is Mapped or select a destination mailbox for a Not Mapped mailbox.
 See the Manual Mapping section to know the steps of manual mapping of mailboxes.